epw/consensus/consensus.md

 **Aligned:** (choose one) Mental magic, Time-affecting magic
 **Opposed:** (choose one) Magic that reenforces the status quo, magic that doesn't protect my Source
 (choose one) Magic without my Source
+**Restrictions:** (choose one) I can only do mental magic, I can't bend my own rules, Bent rules always snap back in time.

 #### My Source Lets me See the True Nature of Things
 **Aligned:** (choose one) Divinations, Transmutations
 **Opposed:** (choose one) Obscuring magic, changing things that are Static
-(choose one) Magic without my Source, magic while Blind
+(choose one) Magic without my Source, Magic without perception **Restrictions:** (choose one) I can't change preexisting illusions, Self-conception is part of true nature.

 ### Moves